redqx/friends-eng/season-01/06 The One With the Butt/index.md

 Commercial Break

+## [Scene: 05]

-[Scene: Monica and Rachel's, the next morning, Monica is getting the door.]
+Monica and Rachel's, the next morning, Monica is getting the door.

 **Monica:** Alright, alright, alright...